 It is also highly unlikely they would stock it on a ‘no return’ basis unless you start selling in very high numbers.
 I think it was a question of ‘right time and right place’ for me!

 My arrangement with Gardners changed in early 2015 as a result of a different approach I had to take with Ferdinand Fox’s Big Sleep which I printed upfront rather than using print on demand.
 The outcome was that for a year I supplied all of my books to Gardners direct on a 50% discount basis with right of return.
 This arrangement has now ended as I found that most of my sales were at schools, or direct to Waterstones for events, as Waterstones found it more cost effective to take my books that way.
-I am now back to supplying using print-on-demand via Lightning Source to all UK retailers and wholesalers with a 45% discount
+I am now back to supplying using print-on-demand via Lightning Source to all UK retailers and wholesalers with a 40% or 45% discount

 Book signings at Waterstones